toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/01-quick-start.md

 ----

 ## Reading a Deposit Policy
-To obtain the deposit policy defined for a property, simply issue a GET request for the depositPolicy resource.
-For our test property with Expedia property ID 12933870 this would be how:
+To obtain the deposit policy defined for a property, issue a GET request for the depositPolicy resource.
+For our test property with Expedia property ID 12933870, this would be how:
 ```
 GET https://services.expediapartnercentral.com/properties/12933870/depositPolicy
 ```

 If no deposit policy was ever defined for this property, or if a previously existing deposit policy was removed, a HTTP Status Code 404 / Not Found would be returned.
-In the policy exists, something like this could be returned:
+In the policy exists, something like this would be returned:
 ```json
 {
   "entity": {